jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/download_options.md

 |----------------|----------|
 | `bool` | `false` |

-Setting this to `true` (or selecting it) will separate content from forum posts into separate folders.
+Setting this to `true` will separate content from forum posts into separate folders.

 ## `skip_download_mark_complete`